dplamenov/auction-angular/README.md

 Registered / Logged-in Users can:

 Create new product
-Edit and delete the products created by him
+Edit and delete the products created by him See profile page Set bid

 # Frond-end
 Angular